solo-io/solo-docs/supergloo/docs/mesh/gloo-istio-mtls.md

 title: "Gloo and Istio mTLS"
 weight: 4
 ---

 ## Motivation

 Serving as the Ingress for an Istio cluster -- without compromising on security -- means supporting mutual TLS communication between Gloo and the rest of the cluster.
 Mutual TLS means that the client proves its identity to the server (in addition to the server proving its identity to the client, which happens in regular TLS).
-This process requires quite a bit of setup which supergloo abstracts away.
+This process requires quite a bit of setup which SuperGloo abstracts away.

 **Prerequisites**:

-1) Istio must already be installed and running in your cluster.
-See [installing a mesh](../install) for instructions setting up Istio.
+1. Istio must already be installed and running in your cluster.
+See [installing a mesh]({{< ref "/mesh/install" >}}) for instructions setting up Istio.
-2) The istio book info example must be installed and running in cluster.
+1. The istio book info example must be installed and running in cluster.
-See [deploying the book info example](../bookinfo.md) for instruction on how to install it with auto-injecttion.
+See [deploying the book info example]({{< ref "/mesh/bookinfo.md" >}}) for instruction on how to install it with auto-injection.

-After completing the prerequitite steps run:
+After completing the prerequisite steps run:

 ```
 $ kubectl get pods --all-namespaces